sjl/.plan/README.markdown

 More work on Fern.
 Got all of `nestest.nes` passing after lots of run, diff, fix cycles.
 On to pictures and sound!

+## 2019-01-06

+More work on Fern.
+Did a lot of restructuring and didn't make much actual progress, but I think it was helpful for wrapping my brain around stuff.

+## 2019-01-07

+Someone wanted me to take a look at getting my coding math repo running again.
+It's bitrotted.
+Need to install SDL first:

+    sudo apt install libsdl2-dev libsdl2-ttf-dev libsdl2-image-dev libffi-dev